 Education for global citizenship

 As highlighted in SGD4.7 Education in a globalised world is increasingly putting emphasis on the importance of values, attitudes and communication skills as a critical complement to cognitive knowledge and skills.
 The education community is also paying increasing attention to the relevance of education in understanding social, political, cultural and global issues.
 This includes the role of education in supporting peace, human rights, equity, acceptance of diversity, and sustainable development.
 Global Citizenship Education represents a paradigm shift that recognizes the relevance of education in understanding and resolving global issues in social, political, cultural, economic and environmental areas.
 GCED applies a multifaceted approach, using concepts, methodologies and theories already implemented in different fields and subjects.
-While GCED has been applied differently in different contexts, including regional and community levels, it has a number of common elements, such as:
+While GCED has been applied differently in different contexts, including regional and community levels, it has a number of common elements (UNESCO 2014b), such as:

 An attitude supported by an understanding of multiple levels of identity, and the potential for a “collective identity” which transcends individual, cultural, religious, ethnic or other differences.